-2008 – Baltimore, Maryland Not an official reunion but the Association participated in the planning and sponsorship of the DDG-104 Commissioning in baltimore.
-Over 60 members members were in attendance.
+- 2008 – Baltimore, Maryland Not an official reunion but the Association participated in the planning and sponsorship of the DDG-104 Commissioning in Baltimore.
+Over 60 members were in attendance.

-The association maintains a web presence for the purpose of locating and contacting former shipmates and friends, to support communication of Association activities, events and news of interest to former shipmates and web site visitors wanting to learn about the Sterett ships, their crews, and heritage.
+The operation of the Sterett Association is entirely supported by donations and membership dues.
+Management of the association is performed entirely by volunteers and unpaid officers, elected at business meetings held at each reunion.
+The association maintains a web presence for the purpose of locating and contacting former shipmates and friends, to support communication of Association activities, events, and news of interest to former shipmates and website visitors wanting to learn about the Sterett ships, their crews, and heritage.